holistics/dbml/dbml-homepage/docs/home/README.md

 remove tables, not to define them.
 In other words, **DDL is imperative, while DBML is declarative**.
 This makes DBML so much easier to write, read and maintain.

-DDL is also database specific (Oracle, PostgreSQL, etc), while DBML is database-agnostic and designed to focus on the high-level database design stage instead of low-level database creation stage.
+DDL is also database specific (Oracle, PostgreSQL, etc), while **DBML is database-agnostic** and designed for the high-level database design instead of low-level database creation.

 ## What can I do now?